What is wildlife?

 Skunks have black, furry bodies with a white stripe that starts at the head and divides into two, traveling down the entire body and tail.
 The skunk is known for spraying a foul odor from glands found at the base of their tails as a defense mechanism.

-Squirrels are a type of rodent that are often found living close to people and our homes.
+Squirrels are a type of rodent in Dallas that are often found living close to people and our homes.
 They come in a variety of colors including brown, gray, red, or yellow; their bellies are usually lighter in color than the rest of their bodies.
 Tree squirrels have long, bushy tails that help them with balance.

 Is wildlife dangerous?